 Numerous studies have shown that keeping seniors engaged in meaningful social activities is critical for their mental health and memory.
 Activities such as spending time with family and friends, as well as attending events, can aid in the retention and improvement of mental processes.
 Studies have shown that even if people merely communicate with others for ten minutes a day, it can be beneficial.

 Do a sensory test

-Despite the fact that sensory testing can be time consuming, it is a fun way to keep one’s brain agile and resilient.
+Despite the fact that sensory testing can be time-consuming, it is a fun way to keep one’s brain agile and resilient.
 An activity that tests one’s senses both generates new neural connections and revitalizes old ones in the brain.
 A test like this is simple to conduct.
-For example, while eating a food, identify the distinct flavours that you are feeling.
+For example, while eating a portion of food, identify the distinct flavours that you are feeling.
 These tests have proven to be useful, especially when used on foods that have been prepared at home.